DeltaYelta/UAL/README.md

 0x01 SWP x: Swaps A with B if x is 0 or A with C if x is greater than 0.
 0x02 ADD x: Adds B and C and stores the result in A (x has no effect.)
 0x03 SUB x: Subtracts B from C and stores the result in A, if the result is zero or underflows, the Z flag is set and A is set to 0x00 (x has no effect.)
-0x04 JMP x: Jumps unconditionally to relative address x.
+0x04 JMP x: Jumps unconditionally to relative(!) address x.
-0x05 JPZ x: Jumps to relative address x if the Z flag is not set.
+0x05 JPZ x: Jumps to relative address x if the Z flag is set.
 0x06 MAR x: Moves A into address x.
 0x07 EXC x: Executes instruction x (machine or assembly.)

 # Program layout
-The first byte of any UAL program is used to store the beginning address of UAL assembly.
+The first byte of any UAL program is used to store the beginning address of UAL machine instructions.
-After this and until the first address is the assembly specification where each instruction definition is as such:
+After this and until that address is the assembly specification where each instruction definition is as such:
-(number of mcn instructions including arguments) (instruction identifier) (mcn instructions)
+(length of the definition) (instruction identifier) (mcn instructions)

 # Example instruction definition
 (whitespace and prefixes added for readability.)